Six Things That Will Make You Motivated to Meal Plan and Get Out of the Food Allergy Dinnertime Rut

 When this happens, there are several strategies to get yourself motivated again.
 Here are a few ideas.

 One way to get motivated is to set goals.
-Meal planning can really help you do that!
-But we aren’t always interested in setting goals.
+But you aren’t always interested in setting goals.
 Why?
-It might be because we aren’t interested in them.
+It might be because you aren’t interested in them.
 For example, setting a goal of planning a month of dinners doesn’t sound very interesting; but maybe there’s something else that you’ll like more?
-For example: creating a meal plan every week in a month so I can use the time saved to go to the spa (or binge-watch This Is Us).
-To me this sounds a lot more interesting and enticing than the first goal.
+For example: creating a meal plan every week in a month so you can use the time saved to go to the spa (or binge-watch This Is Us).
+This sounds a lot more interesting and enticing than the first goal, amIright?

 This one is best for meals and snacks because cooking is a bit more forgiving than baking.
 But they can both be done!
 Remember all my cooking skills are self learned (thanks Food Network).
 This means that if I can create my own recipes, anybody can!
 I talk about one of my methods for doing it in this blog post.

 When I get up every morning I have a simple routine.
 I do the same things every day.
 Visit the washroom, have a shower, put my make up on and do my hair.
 (No coffee isn’t in my morning routine, but I’m a huge BEAR if I don’t get it at lunch!)
 Anyway, I like to do the same routine every day, even on weekends.

 It just helps me feel ready and get into the day.

 Some days, my kids will bounce into my room and interrupt my routine somewhere along the way.
 When they were younger this happened OFTEN.
 Maybe they wanted breakfast or arguing or something.
 An interruption in my routine made me feel grouchy and irritable.
 Maybe not for the whole day but I definitely wouldn’t be as sunshiny that morning.